mspych/blog/content/blog/hello-world/index.md

 When researching the platform for this blog I considered two most popular static site generators - Jekyll and Hugo.<br/>
 Why static?

 >Static pages eliminate the latency that databases introduce.
-Static site generators are an alternative to database-driven >content management systems, such as WordPress and Drupal.
+Static site generators are an alternative to database-driven content management systems, such as WordPress and Drupal.
 In such systems, content is managed and stored in a database.
-When >the server receives a request for a particular URL, a software layer retrieves data from the database, merges it with >template files, and generates an HTML page as its response.
+When the server receives a request for a particular URL, a software layer retrieves data from the database, merges it with template files, and generates an HTML page as its response.<br/>
 >Static site generators, on the other hand, generate HTML pages during a build process.
-Gatsby, for example, loads JSON from >GraphQL, and merges that data with components to create HTML pages.
-These generated pages are then deployed to a web server. >When the server receives a request, it responds with rendered HTML.
-Static pages eliminate the latency that databases introduce.

 Later I discovered Gatsby (Gatsby.js exactly) that even top brands are using right now.
 Just look at the [Braun GatsbyJS eCommerce](https://ca.braun.com/en-ca) or [The Just Do It Promotional Nike Website](https://justdoit.nike.com).